 A proxy is your legal designation of another person to vote the stock you own.
 If you designate someone as your proxy or proxy holder in a written document, that document is called a proxy or a proxy card.
-Dr. Helen Sabzevari and Mr. Donald P. Lehr, or each of them, have been designated as proxies or proxy holders for the Annual Meeting.
+Dr. Helen Sabzevari and Mr. Donald P. Lehr, or each of them, each with the power to appoint his or her substitute, have been designated as proxies or proxy holders for the Annual Meeting.
 A proxy properly executed and received by our Corporate Secretary by 11:59 p.m.
-Eastern Time on June 8, 2022 and not revoked will be voted in accordance with the terms thereof.
+Eastern Time on June 7, 2023 and not revoked will be voted in accordance with the terms thereof.